Easy Aces: Afterlife

 Jane Ace all but retired from public life (taking a very brief turn as what her husband called "a comedienne now making her come-down as a disc jockey" in the early 1950s) after Easy Aces was laid to rest at long last.
 The Aces were hired as NBC Radio Monitor "Communicators" in 1955; they were given a spot just after Dave Garroway.
 The couple was also signed to an NBC Radio show for women called Weekday that went on the air not long after Monitor's debut.
 Weekday was aired Monday through Friday.
 They also went into commercial work.

 Goodman Ace enjoyed a second career as a writer.
 He wrote for radio (most notably, as head writer for Tallulah Bankhead's weekly variety show, The Big Show, but also for Ed Wynn, Jack Benny, Abbott & Costello, Danny Kaye, and others), for television (most notably, for Milton Berle, Sid Caesar, Perry Como, Robert Q. Lewis, and Bob Newhart), and as a weekly columnist for Saturday Review (formerly The Saturday Review of Literature).
 Those columns eventually yielded three anthologies: The Book of Little Knowledge: More Than You Want to Know About Television, The Fine Art of Hypochondria, or How Are You and The Better of Goodman Ace.

-In 1970, Ace surprised and delighted old Easy Aces fans when he published a book with eight complete Easy Aces scripts and essays about living with, working with and loving the malaprop queen, plus a seven-inch flexidisc that extracted from the original radio performance of one of those scripts, "Jane Sees a Psychiatrist."
+In 1970, Ace published a book of eight complete Easy Aces scripts as well as essays about living with, working with and loving the malaprop queen, plus a seven-inch flexidisc that extracted from the original radio performance of one of those scripts, "Jane Sees a Psychiatrist."
 The book was named for the show's standard introduction: Ladies and Gentlemen--Easy Aces.
-He also held a regular slot for humorous commentaries on New York station WPAT for a few years before spending the rest of his life as a writer and lecturer.
-But it was Easy Aces that made its co-stars and writer's name forever.
-Appropriately, the show and the Aces were inducted into the National Radio Hall of Fame in 1990.
+He also held a regular slot for humorous commentaries on New York-area station WPAT for a few years before spending the rest of his life as a writer and lecturer.

+The show and the Aces were inducted into the National Radio Hall of Fame in 1990.

 A Canadian television sitcom, The Trouble with Tracy, was adapted from the Easy Aces scripts in the early 1970s.
-Through a variety of factors, that show has been labelled by some television critics as one of the worst TV comedies ever produced.
+Through a variety of factors -- notably, that 7 episodes were recorded every five days, allowing no time for retakes for flubbed lines or missed cues -- The Trouble with Tracy has been labelled by some television critics as one of the worst TV comedies ever produced.